TechJeeper/MoCoBPPETracker/README.md

 4. Under "Source", select the branch you want to deploy (usually `main` or `master`)
 5. Click "Save"
 6. Your site will be published at `https://[your-username].github.io/[repository-name]/`

-When deployed to GitHub Pages or any web server, the app will try to access the Google Sheet directly.

 ### Data Backup Script